Baltimore Washington Eagles: 2006–2011

-2011-2017
+2011–2017

 From 2011 to 2015, the team fell into decline, dropping to the lowest division, Division IV, in 2015.
 However, the club experienced a revival in 2016 largely due to the dedication of two new coaches from Australia, former Collingwood player Dannie Seow and former Gold Coast Suns development assistant Dean Vigus.
 Their arrival had an immediate impact on-field, with the Eagles jumping from Division IV in 2015 to Division II in 2016.
-The club underwent a major recruitment drive to strengthen the team, and promote the club and game within the DMV community.
+The club underwent a major recruitment drive to strengthen the team, and promote the club and game within the DC-Maryland-Northern Virginia community.
 Due to efforts on and off the fields between the 2017 board and coaching staff, the Baltimore Washington Eagles gained the membership levels to split into two independent clubs, the Baltimore Dockers and the DC Eagles.
-The playing side voted at the end of the 2017 season, where they sent Men's Div I, Men's Div II, and Women's Div II teams to USAFL Nationals.
+The playing side voted two split into two clubs at the end of the 2017 season, where they sent Men's Div I, Men's Div II, and Women's Div II teams to USAFL Nationals.

-Men's Team
+Men's team

-Players from D.C., Northern Virginia and Baltimore form the men's playing group. -Five times a year the Baltimore Dockers and D.C.
+Players from D.C., Northern Virginia and Baltimore form the men's playing group.
+Five times a year the Baltimore Dockers and D.C.
 Eagles play in a series called the Battle of the Beltway.
-The remainder of the season is played in the USAFL; most often, but not exclusively, against teams in the eastern region - the New York Magpies, Boston Demons, North Carolina Tigers and Philadelphia Hawks.
+The remainder of the season is played in the USAFL; most often, but not exclusively, against teams in the eastern region—the New York Magpies, Boston Demons, North Carolina Tigers and Philadelphia Hawks.

-Women's Team
+Women's team

 The Lady Eagles have formed an integral part of the club since its inception.
 The club does not have a women's team outright, but its Lady Eagles do compete as part of other teams, and women have served in major leadership roles within the club.
 It remains a high priority for the club to develop women's footy in the D.C. and Baltimore areas.

-Kids Footy
+Kids footy

-The Eagles run a kids footy program called Saturday Morning Footy, which is conducted on Saturday mornings throughout the Spring and Summer.
+The Eagles run a kids footy program called Saturday Morning Footy, which is conducted on Saturday mornings throughout the spring and summer.
 The aim of the program is to introduce Australian football to younger generations, and promote sport, fitness and a healthy lifestyle among kids.